highlando/academic-kickstart/content/post/covid-19-trends/index.md

    phase of exponential growth if compared to Spain)
  * And the starting points are different which gives a hint on when the outbreak became visible in the different countries.

+## The last 30 days

+Since we look at the relative growth, so called *saturation effects* will make changes less visible.
+This happens in particular, with a high number of casualties but a low number of active cases.
+In the long run, exponential growth will still be visible, but also the short term dynamics are of interest.
+For example to spot the start of a *second wave*.

+That's why the following plots consider the daily numbers for the last 40 days (leaving aside all cases that happened before) and show the logarithmic slopes and the casualties for the last 30 days.

+{{< figure src="lmslps-dsifc.png" title="The slopes of a logarithmic plot of the accumulated casualties (counting from 40 days ago) for a number of countries and the total numbers for the last month.
+The first 5 countries are always shown.
+The other 3 countries change occasionally.
+See the [pdf](lmslps-dsifc.pdf) for all countries." lightbox="true" >}}

 # Notes and Acknowledgements

 ### On the data